TrueFiEng/Waffle/docs/source/configuration.rst

 projects.

 This is why we made it very easy to configure Waffle to match your needs.
-All you need to do is create a :code:`.waffle.json` file inside your project and point waffle to it.
+All you need to do is create a :code:`waffle.json` file inside your project and point waffle to it.

-First create your :code:`.waffle.json` configuration file:
+First create your :code:`waffle.json` configuration file:

 .. code-block:: json

-  {}
+  {
+    "compilerType": "solcjs",
+    "compilerVersion": "0.6.2",
+    "sourceDirectory": "./src",
+    "outputDirectory": "./build"
+  }

 .. note::